zama-ai/concrete/docs/howto/debug.md

 #### parameters.txt

-This file contains information about the encryption status of the parameters of the function you tried to compile.
+This file contains information about the encryption status of the parameters of the function for which compilation was attempted.

 ```
 x :: encrypted